Simplicial Convolutional Filters: Applications

 \subsection{Subcomponent Extraction}

-The three subcomponents given by the Hodge decomposition reveal different properties of the edge flow.
-In pairwise ranking problems, we want to rank the alternatives by comparing their scores.
-The work in \cite{jiang2011statistical} modeled the score differences between alternatives as edge flows on a pairwise comparison graph.
-Then, the gradient component gives a global ranking of the alternatives and the curl one measures the validity of the ranking.
-See some other examples in \cite{candogan2011flows, gebhart2021go, mock2021political}.
-A common approach is to use the LS projection operators to obtain the three components as follows \cite{lim2015hodge, jiang2011statistical, barbarossa2020}
+In pairwise ranking problems, we aim to rank alternatives by comparing their scores.
+The work \cite{jiang2011statistical} modeled the score differences between alternatives as edge flows on a pairwise comparison graph.
+The gradient component of these flows gives a global ranking and the curl components measures the inconsistency of the ranking.
+For further examples see \cite{candogan2011flows, gebhart2021go, mock2021political}.
+A common approach to obtain the three components of the flow is to compute \cite{lim2015hodge, jiang2011statistical, barbarossa2020}: